 Stand In True Solidarity

 “Talking about Asian racism has been difficult and often scary for those speaking up.
 Support and empathy for those raising their voices right now is the most important thing anyone can do to offer support.
 In addition there are ways they can personally use their voice and dollars.
 Here are 4 steps to supporting this cause right now:

-- Stand alongside us and amplify our voices – This is so crucial for those who feel like they’re screaming into the void or worse yet, attacked for their pain.
+- Stand alongside us and amplify our voices – This is so crucial for those that feel like they’re screaming into the void or worst yet, attacked for their pain.
 Too often the discourse has told us we were over exaggerating our concerns and in doing so, we’ve silenced ourselves.

 - Stand-up and join us – If there’s a rally near you and you are comfortable going, please join, we cannot do it alone and we appreciate your support.”
 Diana Tsui, Editorial Director, Recommendations at The Infatuation